Mediatek-Cloud/MCS/tutorial/getting_started.md

 # Getting Started

-Here are the four steps to connect MediaTek Cloud Sandbox to your development and product lifecycle:
+Here are the four steps to connect MediaTek Cloud Sandbox to your development and prototype lifecycle:

 1. Develop Prototype
 2. Create Test Device